influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 {{% /expand %}}
 {{< /expand-wrapper >}}

-If there’s a problem with the Docker configuration, you will not be able to retrieve the manifest, and the command returns an error.
-For example:
+If there’s a problem with the Docker configuration, crane won't retrieve the manifest and the output is similar to the following error:

 ```sh
 Error: fetching manifest us-docker.pkg.dev/influxdb2-artifacts/clustered/influxdb:<package-version>: GET https://us-docker.pkg.dev/v2/token?scope=repository%3Ainfluxdb2-artifacts%2Fclustered%2Finfluxdb%3Apull&service=: DENIED: Permission "artifactregistry.repositories.downloadArtifacts" denied on resource "projects/influxdb2-artifacts/locations/us/repositories/clustered" (or it may not exist)